Miller hits 2 HRs, Phillies hold off Mets for 7th straight

 TRAINER’S ROOM

-Mets: SS Francisco Lindor (right oblique strain) is progressing in his rehab, but Rojas said there’s still no timetable for his return.
-Lindor was injured July 16.
-He has been swinging off a tee, taking grounders and playing catch.
-Rojas said the next step is to hit off coaches and then pitchers, which he hopes will take place during the coming week. … RHP Jacob deGrom (right forearm tightness) left the team due to a family matter, Rojas said.
+Mets: SS Francisco Lindor (right oblique strain) is progressing in his rehab, but Rojas said there’s still no timetable for his return. … RHP Jacob deGrom (right forearm tightness) left the team due to a family matter, Rojas said.
 The two-time Cy Young Award winner will rejoin the Mets in New York on Tuesday night when they open a six-game homestand.
 He was shut down for two weeks on July 30.

-Phillies: Hoskins (groin) didn’t play for the second straight day. … SS Didi Gregorius was out of the lineup a day after being hit on the left elbow by a pitch. … RHP Chase Anderson (right triceps tendinitis) was placed on the 10-day IL. … 2B Jean Segura was hit in the face by a pitch from Yennsy Diaz in the seventh.
+Phillies: Hoskins (groin) didn’t play for the second straight day. … SS Didi Gregorius was out of the lineup a day after being hit on the left elbow by a pitch. … RHP Chase Anderson (right triceps tendinitis) was placed on the 10-day IL. … 2B Jean Segura was hit in the hand and face by a pitch from Yennsy Diaz in the seventh.
 Segura stayed in the game to run the bases but was replaced in the field to start the next inning.
+Girardi said X-rays were negative and was optimistic Segura would be in the lineup Sunday.

 UP NEXT